Jackpines (PNT) Natural Area

 Other Information

-The Jackpine (PNT) NA is an enclave within the southern portion of Winagami Wildland Park.
-It is not clear why it was not included when the WPP was constituted.
-An email exchange with the Government of Alberta provided this information [1]:
+It is not clear why Jackpines NA (PNT) was not included when the WPP was constituted.
+An email exchange with the Government of Alberta sheds some light [1]:

 Presumably, a decade later, the review for inclusion in the WPP is still ongoing.

 A representative part of the McLennan sloping fen is also located within the park.
-This non-patterned fen, without internal lawns, is comprised mainly of sphagnum peat and is dominated by a continuous cover of vegetation.
+This non-patterned fen is comprised mainly of sphagnum peat and has a continuous cover of vegetation.
 Small, more or less circular mounds of glaciolacustrine materials are scattered throughout the wetlands, a feature not common to fens.
-There is a garter snake hibernacula in the valley.
-Great blue herons and bald eagles nest in large shoreline trees.
-White pelicans forage on water bodies.
+There is a garter snake hibernaculum in the valley.
+Great Blue Herons and Bald Eagles nest in large shoreline trees.
+White Pelicans forage on water bodies.

-Birding: More than 200 bird species have been recorded in the park including sandpiers, gulls, grebes and ducks.
-Great blue herons, bald eagles and white pelicans are found here.
-Merlins and northern goshawks may also be seen.
-OHV Riding: OHV use is permitted on existing trails only.
-Off-trail OHV use is prohibited.
+Birding and OHVs.
+More than 200 bird species have been recorded in the park including sandpipers, gulls, grebes and ducks.
+Great Blue Herons, Bald Eagles and White Pelicans are found here.
+Merlins and Northern Goshawks may also be seen.
+OHV use is permitted on existing trails only.

-Sir Joseph Bank’s Pine [3].
-Pinus banksiana), its native range in Canada is east of the Rocky Mountains is also known as grey pine and scrub pine.
-In the far west of its range, Pinus banksiana hybridizes readily with the closely related lodgepole pine (Pinus contorta).
-The species epithet banksiana is after the English botanist Sir Joseph Banks.
+Sir Joseph Banks Pine [3].
+The native range of Jack pine (Pinus banksiana) in Canada extends east of the Rocky Mountains.
+It is also known as gray pine and scrub pine.
+In the far west of its range, Pinus banksiana hybridizes readily with the closely related lodgepole pine (Pinus contorta var. contorta).
+The species epithet banksiana honours the English botanist Sir Joseph Banks.

-They grow to 9–22 m but can be shrub-sized, due to poor growing conditions.
-Jackpines do not usually grow perfectly straight.
+Jack pines grow to 9–22 m but can be shrub-sized in poor growing conditions.
+Jack pines do not usually grow perfectly straight.
 This pine often forms pure stands on sandy or rocky soil.
-The cones remaining closed for many years, until a forest fire kills the mature trees and opens the cones, reseeding the burnt ground.
+The cones remain closed for many years, until a forest fire kills the mature trees and the heat opens the cones, reseeding the burnt ground.
+High summer temperatures can also open the cones.

 Stinking Lake.
-Winagami’s spelling was recorded by the 1911 Dominion Land Survey.
-It translates to ‘Stinking’ or ‘Dirty-water’ lake due to the presence of hydrogen sulphide [4].
+Winagami Lake’s spelling was recorded by the 1911 Dominion Land Survey.
+It translates to ‘Stinking’ or ‘Dirty-water’ lake, a label that refers to the presence of hydrogen sulfide [4].

 Site Statistics